 Amendment of Section 28

-On the 1st April of 2019, section 28 of Income Tax Act will have new additions to its provisions.
+On the 1st April of 2019, section 28 of the Income Tax Act will have new additions to its provisions.
 These are the following amendments:

 - There will be an addition to Section 28(ii).
 It covers the clause of compensation received by any person for termination or modification of their duties or contract.
 It will be read as section 28(2[e]) wherein compensation received by any person at the time or in connection to the termination or modification of any contract relating to the business.
 The subclause (e) widens the scope of the clause to include many kinds of compensations.

 - There will be an addition to Section 28(vi).
 The fair market value of the inventory, If a person converts the inventory of their business into a capital asset, will be taxable in accordance of the date in which it was converted into a capital asset.
-This fair market value will be treated as its actual cost of the capital asset.
+This fair market value will be treated as the actual cost of the capital asset.

-Section 28 of Income Tax Act is important to understand the scope of the head “profits and gains of business or profession“.
+Section 28 of the Income Tax Act is important to understand the scope of the head “profits and gains of business or profession“.
 It remains one of the most important heads in the calculation of income tax.